opensuspect/opensuspect-legacy/CONTRIBUTING.md

 5. Include the rough time you think the implementation will take (just a ballpark is fine! are we talking hours, days, weeks?)
 6. Once you think you've met the requirements to close the issue, [submit a new Pull Request](https://github.com/opensuspect/opensuspect/compare)
 7. Wait for a review _patiently_
-8. If the review is successfull, **merge**!
+8. If the review is successful, **merge**!
 Congratulations and thank you for contributing!
 9. If any issues are identified, correct them and return to step 7.

 Please join us in the [OpenSuspect programming chatroom](https://matrix.to/#/#open_sus_programming:matrix.org) if you have any questions, get stuck, or just to hang out and talk about the project.